awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="autoscaling-1-remediation"></a>

-To remediate, update your Auto Scaling groups to use Elastic Load Balancing health checks\.
+To remediate this issue, update your Auto Scaling groups to use Elastic Load Balancing health checks\.

 **To enable Elastic Load Balancing health checks**